jon-middleton/jon-middleton.github.io/about.md

 permalink: /about/
 ---

-I'm Jon Middleton.
-I love solving problems, doing mathematics, talking about machine learning, and programming.
-As of now I'm a researcher at [Cerebriu A/S](https://www.cerebriu.com/), a Danish startup specializing in AI solutions for radiologists.
+I'm a PhD student in Computer Science at the [University of Copenhagen](https://di.ku.dk/english/), under the supervision of Stefan Sommer and Mads Nielsen, working on implicit and explicit data augmentation of human brain MRIs using deep generative models.
+My project is in partnership with [Cerebriu A/S](https://www.cerebriu.com/), a Danish startup specializing in AI solutions for radiologists.
+My project is supported by [Innovation Fund Denmark](https://innovationsfonden.dk/en), which promotes the invention and deployment of advanced technologies in Denmark.

 I hold postgraduate degrees (M.A. and C.Phil) in pure mathematics from the University of California, San Diego.
 I did research there, applying the representation theory of semi-simple Lie groups to optimization problems in conformal geometry.